Overall Score 7 Represents average audio ecosystem compatibility score.

 , as many tend to believe that driver units of a bigger size automatically produce better sound quality.

-However, large drivers find it difficult to produce high frequencies so it's true that, larger drivers can generate louder sound, but this does not indicate that they produce better quality sound.
+However, large drivers find it difficult to produce high frequencies so yeah, larger drivers can generate louder sound, but this does not imply that they deliver better quality sound.

 Nothing Ear 1's lowest frequency is at 20Hz, this implies that

-both devices can make sound with equal bass
+both devices produce equal bass

-both devices produce equal treble
+both devices can generate equal treble

 Nothing Ear 1's battery life is